NamelessBrown/Infected/README.md

 # Infected
 An Infected game for infected people.
-WORK IN PROGRESS
+Done!
+I like it.
+I was about to give up on this project, but I told myself don't.
+I was going to give up, but I kept pushing through it.
+I love how this game came out!
+One of my best piece of work!

 You may need to install SFML and do all the linking itself.
 I will looking into more ways to use this.